 Alcohol-induced disorders, including organ damage and addiction, reflect both the genetic make-up and the cumulative responses to alcohol exposure and environmental perturbations over time (epigenetic), with each individual factor, whether genetic or environmental, generally contributing only a small fraction to the overall symptoms or phenotypes.
 Alcohol exerts its effects at the DNA, RNA and protein levels as well as the systems level where alterations in multiple biochemical, metabolic, or signaling pathways result in the dysfunction of many different cells and tissues.
-This high degree of complexity in alcoholinduced disorders limits the utility of traditional gene-by-gene studies that provide only a fragmented view of a complex picture.
+This high degree of complexity in alcohol-induced disorders limits the utility of traditional gene-by-gene studies that provide only a fragmented view of a complex picture.
 Thus, global approaches such as gene expression profiling are essential to capture the full complexity of alcohol-induced disorders.
-Gene expression profiling surveys the whole genome and has the potential to capture alterations in expression patterns of a broad range of genes associated with susceptibility, initiation, progression, and pathogenesis of alcohol-induced disorders.
-Identifying variations in gene expression patterns will advance understanding of the underlying causes of these disorders and, more importantly, will provide new avenues for diagnosis, prognosis, and therapeutic intervention of these disorders, and ultimately, lead to personalized medicine.
+Gene expression profiling surveys the whole genome and has the potential to capture alterations in expression patterns of a broad range of genes associated with susceptibility, initiation, progression, and pathogenesis of alcohol-induced disorders and, more importantly, will provide new avenues for diagnosis, prognosis, and therapeutic intervention of these disorders, and ultimately, lead to personalized medicine.